Channel-Thirteen/OSC2/README.md

 The documents contained here are what's required for the GPL v3 open-source license to share, sell, distribute.

 Included in OSC2, is an AHDSR and Attack Level Envelope with visual graph.
-Reverb controls, delay controls and chorous.
+Reverb controls, delay controls and chorus.

 There is a preset browser and manager and keyboard.